 Anton GrigoryevAnton has been dancing for over seventeen years.
 He competed all over Russia in the Latin, Standard and Ten-Dance divisions, becoming Vice Champion in the Russian National Ten-Dance Championship.
 Anton has studied ballet, Russian dancing, and choreography at the University of Culture & Dance in Perm, Russia.
-He joined the Fred Astaire West Side eight months ago, after several years at the Fred Astaire studio in Rochester.
+He joined the Fred Astaire West Side, after several years at the Fred Astaire studio in Rochester.

-Mladen IlievOriginally from Bulgaria, Mladen Iliev joined the West Side Studio two years ago.
+Mladen IlievOriginally from Bulgaria, Mladen Iliev joined the West Side Studio in 2010.
 Mladen has competed in both the International Latin and Standard divisions and his titles include the Sofia Cup, Varna Cup, Ruse Cup etc..
 He has been a finalist in the Ljubljana Open, Vienna Open ect., as well as three times Bulgarian Champion.
 He is delighted to be part of the Fred Astaire West Side family.

 BeataBeata, born in Lithuania, started her dance career at the age of 6.
 She became the Lithuanian and former Soviet Union youth latin, ballroom, and folk dancing champion.
 She moved to the U.S. at the age of sixteen.